mfpjayb/munster-docs/docs/directives.md

 `on-prevent:<event name\>`

-`on-prevent` namespace is the same as `on` namespace but it stops the default action of an element from happening using `event.preventDefault()`.
+This namespace is the same as `on` namespace but it stops the default action of an element from happening using `event.preventDefault()`.